TETROGAME/Operating-systems/README.md

 ### Lab 4: Process Synchronization (Sender / Receiver via shared binary file)

 **Objective:**
 Implement inter-process message passing using a shared binary file as a FIFO ring buffer.
 One Receiver process reads messages; multiple Sender processes write messages.
-Demonstrate process synchronization and signaling so that reading and writing block appropriately when the buffer is empty or full.
+Demonstrate process synchronization using OS primitives (named events, semaphores, mutexes).

 **Requirements (summary):**
 - Receiver:
   - Read from console: name of the binary file and number of records in it (capacity).
   - Create the binary file for messages; maximum message length = 20 characters.
   - Read from console the number of Sender processes to start and launch them, passing the file name as a command-line argument.
   - Wait for a readiness signal from all Senders before entering a control loop.
   - In a loop, accept console commands to either read the next message from the file or terminate.
 If the file is empty when a read is requested, Receiver should block until a new message arrives.

 - Sender:
   - Open the shared message file (file name from command line).
   - Send a readiness signal to Receiver once started.
   - In a loop, accept console commands to either send a message (text input, max < 20 chars) or terminate.
-If the file is full when a write is requested, Sender should block until space is available.
+If the file is full when write is requested, Sender should block until space is available.

 - Additional:
   - The file-based message buffer must operate as a FIFO circular queue so messages are read in the same order they were sent across senders.
   - A simplified variant (for testing) may use a single Sender and a single Receiver with capacity = 1.

 **Key Files (suggested):**
 - `Lab 4/Receiver.cpp`